 John Donvan is a correspondent for ABC News' "Nightline" based in Washington, D.C., and was an occasional substitute anchor for former anchor Ted Koppel.
-In a career that...
+In a...
 Read More »

 John Donvan is a correspondent for ABC News' "Nightline" based in Washington, D.C., and was an occasional substitute anchor for former anchor Ted Koppel.
 In a career that spans more than two decades for ABC News, Donvan has served as Chief White House Correspondent, Chief Moscow Correspondent, Amman Bureau Chief, Jerusalem Correspondent and Correspondent for the ABC News Magazine "Turning Point."

 More recently Donvan has received positive reviews for his work covering the war in Iraq as a unilateral reporter, for which the Chicago Sun Times named him one of the ten War Stars.

 The first part of Donvan's career was shaped as a foreign correspondent, beginning at the age of 25 for ABC Radio in 1980.
 In 1982 the network promoted him to television reporter.
 He was assigned to Jerusalem on the West Bank and the rest of the Arab world.
 From 1985 to 1988, he worked for CNN as a London-based correspondent, covering Europe, the Middle East and Africa.
 His live reporting on the U.S. bombing of Libya was likened to the work of Edward R. Murrow by the New York Daily News.